Encephala/rusty-db/dbms/src/server/protocol/README.md

 A `u8`

 - Close connection as 1
-- Ack as 2 (for confirming an operation finished successfully)
+- Ok as 2 (for confirming an operation finished successfully)
 - An arbitrary string as 3
 - `Command` as 4
 - `SqlError` as 5